How sodium intake affects your heart and brain

 Sodium is a mineral found in table salt, which is also known as sodium chloride.
 It shows up in some other ingredients, too, like sodium bicarbonate (better known as baking soda) and monosodium glutamate (MSG).

 Your body needs a certain amount of sodium to stay healthy.
-But eating too much, as most Americans do, can raise your blood pressure and gradually worsen your health.
-That puts you at risk for stroke, heart disease, and kidney disease, among other serious hazards.
+But eating too much, as most Americans do, can lead to high blood pressure and gradually worsen your health.
+That puts you at risk for stroke, heart disease, and kidney disease, among other serious issues.

 The average American eats over 3,400 mg of sodium a day—far more than what's recommended.
-Just one tablespoon of soy sauce can contain 1,000 mg.
+Just 1 tablespoon of soy sauce can contain 1,000 mg.

 There’s no time like now to get serious about your sodium intake.
 When you fix more meals at home, you can enjoy food with less salt but more flavor.